zain-b/Gigg/README.md

 Want to skip the documentation and go straight to [installing & running the app](#install--run)?

 **Note**: Due to time-contraints there are some areas of the app that are not as optimal as they could be.
 I also skipped some features with trivial logic or very similar logic to other features already implemented (e.g. updating already posted things, deleting posts, pagination etc).
-This is to give more time to work on a wider range of the objectives of the assignment.

 ---
 ### Gigg in action